 PSY 101 - Introduction to Psychology (3)

-An introduction to the scientific study of human behavior, providing an overview of the major problems, methods, and contributions of psychology.
-Content areas include development, language, learning, cognition, physiological psychology, motivation and emotion, perception, psychometrics, personality, and abnormal and social psychology.
-The course can be taken in one of two formats: traditional lecture or individualized instruction.
+An introduction to the scientific study of human behavior, providing an overview of the major issues, methods, and contributions of psychology.
+Content areas include development, language, learning, cognition, physiological psychology intelligence, and abnormal and social psychology.